TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/FrontendsBackends/Index.rst

 and should be used as default backend if in doubt.
 This backend is the default backend if no backend is specifically set in the configuration.

-The Core takes care of creating and updating required database tables "on the fly".
+The `Core`:pn: takes care of creating and updating required database tables "on the fly".

 .. note::